rust-in-blockchain/rust-in-blockchain/rib-bible.md

 - Topics on official blogs and tweets are probably important
 - Look for interesting tags on PRs and issues
 - Look for PRs and issues with many comments
-- In the GitHub queries below, replace dates with approprate date from a month ago
 - Sorting by most comments can help find important PRs

 ## CodeChain